 King in the Mountain: Supposedly sleeping in a cave beneath Dublin, to awaken to defend Ireland in her hour of greatest need.

-The Ace of the gods, associated with the sun, fertility, and liberating Ireland from the monster Balor.
+The Ace of the gods, associated with the sun (according to victorian archaeologists, anyways), fertility, and liberating Ireland from the monster Balor.
 Not much is known past that, but he did have a fling with his hot midwife when she helped his wife give birth safely—the midwife in turn had Cuchulainn, Ireland's greatest hero, and the rest is (alleged) history.
 He is sometimes considered to be the Morrigan's husband, due to both deities being powerful warriors associated with, well, fertility''.

 The Ace: Of course.
 He got into the Tuatha de Danaan solely because while they had masters of all fields, none were a master in all fields like him.